 Make sure you reward your puppy when he goes outside to potty.
 After your puppy eats set a time about 20 minutes after he eats, and keep him on his leash while you take him out, so he knows that it is time to potty, not time to play.
 The best thing is to take him to the same spot every time to potty, so he can get used to the smells.

 Make a schedule for feeding your puppy, and keep to that schedule.
 Your puppy will need to eat at the same time every day, as not to upset his tummy.
 Make sure everyone in your home knows the puppy’s schedule.
 Make sure you try and keep the puppies walk at the same time each day.
 This way your puppy will get into a routine easier.

 It is very important to socialize your puppy with other puppies and dogs.
 Expose your puppy to a wide variety of people, so your puppy can get used to the idea of people (who are much bigger).
 You don't want your puppy to be just used to your family.
 If your puppy isn't socialized your puppy could become aggressive to other dogs, and people.
 This way by socializing your puppy, you will make sure that your puppy is healthy and happy.

 Be Loving, Patient and Kind

-Here at The Friendly Puppy, we strive to give our customers a pleasant and unique experience while searching for your next furry family member.
+Here at The Friendly Puppy, we strive to give our customers a pleasant and unique experience while searching for their next furry family member.
 We do have strict requirements for our breeders who want to sell their puppies on our website.
-The can only have 4 females over 6 months old and Zero PUPPY MILLS EVER!
-We provide the ability to help small family owned operations, to find a better way to get their friendly puppies to their forever homes.
+They can only have 4 females over 6 months old and Zero PUPPY MILLS EVER!
+We provide the ability to help small family-owned operations, find a better way to get their friendly puppies to their forever homes.